dilyn-corner/KISS-kde/README.md

 $ kiss b xorg-server libinput xf86-input-libinput
 # Add others as necessary

 # If you've opted to use e.g. elogind, you'll need
 # to do the following!

 # Choose shadow or linux-pam to use with polkit
 $ kiss b shadow && kiss i shadow
 $ kiss b polkit && kiss b polkit

 # Thanks to the alternatives system, we can just pluck out
 # the few binaries we need from `coreutils`.

 $ kiss b coreutils && kiss i coreutils
+# For elogind
-$ kiss a coreutils /usr/bin/realpath
+$ kiss a coreutils
+/usr/bin/realpath
+# For libblockdev & udisks
 $ kiss a coreutils /usr/bin/mktemp
 $ kiss a coreutils /usr/bin/ln